 3. Plastic Enclosed Snap Trap

-There are many varieties of this type of mouse trap on the market.
-I have found the plastic enclosure traps to be very effective and I like that it is safe to use around pets/children.
-The enclosed mouse traps below is the type I have personally used.
-It is probably the cleanest way to trap and get rid of mice.
+There are many varieties of plastic mouse traps on the market.
+I have found the plastic enclosure traps to be very effective and I like that it is safe to use around pets or children.

 - They are very clean.
 The best thing about these traps is you don’t need to see or touch the dead mouse.
 If you are squeamish, then this is the best mouse trap for you.

-- Pet & Child safe.
-Since both the baiting station & the spring loaded trap are enclosed in plastic, there is no danger of anyone besides the intended victim getting hurt.
+- Safer for pets and children.
+Since both the baiting station & the spring-loaded trap are enclosed in plastic, there is no danger of anyone besides the intended victim getting hurt.

 - The traps are not re-usable.

-- Could get expensive if you have a recurring problem.
+- It could get expensive if you have a recurring problem.